Brianna Davey: AFL Women's

 Carlton signed Davey for the 2018 season during the trade period in May 2017.
 She was appointed the team's captain for the 2018 season, taking over for inaugural captain Lauren Arnell.
 In round 2 she suffered a serious knee injury that was later confirmed to be a season-ending ruptured anterior cruciate ligament.

 Davey returned to Carlton in 2019 and captained them side to a Grand Final appearance against Adelaide, which was subsequently lost.

 In April 2019, Davey was traded to Collingwood.

 In March 2020, Davey was selected for a 2017–19 retrospective 22under22 squad.
 In December, it was announced that Davey would co-captain Collingwood alongside inaugural captain Steph Chiocci in 2021.
 She won the 2021 AFLPA MVP award, beating Fremantle's Kiara Bowers by six votes.
 She led the league for most handballs per game and was in the top ten for disposals and inside 50s.
 Davey was also selected as Collingwood's best and fairest for the 2021 season, as well as the AFL Women's best and fairest.
 Davey was awarded with her second All-Australian blazer, named in the ruck rover position as the captain of the team.
 It was revealed Davey had signed on with Collingwood for two years on 10 June 2021.
 Davey achieved selection in Champion Data's 2021 AFLW All-Star stats team.
+In July 2025, it was announced Davey would hand over the captaincy ahead of the 2025 AFL Women's season to focus on-field after a couple of injury-riddled seasons.